-Chocolate Cream Tart (Made in a Microwave) contains a velvety smooth and chocolatey cream filling tucked into a graham cracker crust and garnished with whipped cream.
+The filling for this Chocolate Cream Tart is made in a microwave, so it’s quick with no chance of scorching.
+The smooth and chocolatey cream filling is tucked into a graham cracker crust and garnished with whipped cream.

-Back in the 60’s, my mom decided to celebrate her birthday at Howard Johnson’s Restaurant and Motor Inn.
-Since there were none in my rural community, she invited her best friend along with me and one of my best friends to join her in traveling 50+ miles to the closest location.
+Back in the 1960s, my mom decided to celebrate her birthday at Howard Johnson’s Restaurant and Motor Inn.
+Since there were none in my rural community, she invited her best friend, along with one of my best friends and me, to join her in traveling 50+ miles to the closest location.

-Mom concocted a crazy idea to try all 28 flavors of the ice cream they advertised on their road sign–in one sitting.
-She wanted only ice cream for dinner.
-It would be our entree.
+You see, Mom concocted this crazy idea to try all 28 flavors of the ice cream they advertised on their road sign–in one sitting.
+Yep, she wanted ice cream as our dinner entree.

-The waitress presented us with two plates of brightly colored scoops of ice cream arranged in a pyramid shape.
-As other diners noticed our “dinner,” we got really tickled and could barely control our giggles.
-I’m sure they wondered what we had been drinking.
+The waitress brought us two plates of brightly colored scoops of ice cream arranged in a pyramid shape.
+As other diners noticed our “dinner,” we got tickled and could barely control our giggles.
+I’m sure they wondered what we were drinking.

 Thanks for creating such a fun memory for us Mom…and Happy Mother’s Day.

-We all like this tart because it’s sweet, but not too much, velvety smooth, but not too rich, chocolatey, but not overpowering, and all the ingredients can be found in the pantry.
-It would be a tasty way to tie a pretty bow on your Mother’s Day meal.
+We all like this tart because it’s sweet, but not too much.
+Velvety smooth, but not too rich.
+Chocolatey, but not overpowering.
+Furthermore, all the ingredients are most likely already in the pantry.
+Wouldn’t this be a tasty way to tie a pretty bow on your Mother’s Day celebration?

 - 2 cups milk (skim, 2%, whole or any combination)